Small class sizes and high academic standards help produce exam results that place us amongst the highest performing schools in the South West.

 An element of choice becomes important at this stage of education.
 There will still be opportunities for pupils to develop special strengths and interests.

-A modern language: French or Spanish.
-Pupils with a significant learning difficulty may have the option not to take a modern language, following discussion with the Director of Studies.
+We also encourage students to select either French or Spanish or both.
+Pupils with a significant learning difficulty may have the option not to take a modern language.

-We offer Language for Life classes for small groups of pupils in Years 7 to 9 where students focus on consolidating literacy and study skills.
+We offer Learning Development lessons for small groups of pupils in Years 7 to 9 where students focus on consolidating literacy skills and developing organisational and study skills.